Audi S3 Tuning

 Audi S3 Tuning modifications.

 You really need to keep as much low end power as you can and aim for a wide power band rather than a top end spike.
 Power comes on at around 2000rpm and the car pulls well up to 6000rpm.
 A set of fast road cams offer one of the biggest performance gains as far as a bolt on part goes.
-You will need to ensure that the engine is not starved of fuel so will need to uprate the fuelling.
+You will need to ensure that the engine is not starved of fuel so will need to uprate the fueling.

 Uprating the injectors is another beneficial modification and will deliver sufficient fuel.
 A fuel pump will only deliver a finite amount of fuel, so you may need to uprate this if your injectors are demanding more fuel.
 There is also the possibility of dropping in the more recent TFSi engines for a straight power upgrade and better tuning platform.